THIS IS WHAT TRANSFORMATION LOOKS LIKE

 The waters of baptism are not where salvation happens – the work on the cross is already complete!
 The waters of baptism are symbolic.
 God’s grace covers us completely, washes our sinful hearts, and leaves us a totally clean, fully forgiven, new creation!

 Baptism services are full of energy at Parkview!
 People are baptized in a small tank or baptismal on stage, one at a time, while we worship as a church family.
-You can be baptized by Parkview staff or anyone who has been influential in your faith journey.

 Do I need to share my testimony?

 We love to hear how God moves in the life of our church.
 You’ll have a chance to share your story within the baptism story form linked above.
 There’s no need to share your testimony at all during the baptism service – your testimony is your baptism!

 I was baptized as a baby.
 Should I get baptized again?

 While we hold to believer’s baptism, we do so in a way that doesn’t judge other people, churches, or denominations that believe otherwise.
 Simply put, this is our conviction according to what we believe the Bible teaches on baptism.
 The purpose of baptism is to publicly identify a new believer in Jesus Christ.
 Baptism is for those who have made a personal decision to trust Christ alone for their salvation.
 If you were baptized as a child, it was no doubt the intent of your parents that you would one day be a follower of Christ.
 Your baptism as an adult can be viewed as the fulfillment of your parents’ wishes.
 It in no way diminishes the baptism you received as a child.